 Another portion of the unit's onboard memory is devoted to recording GPS navigation information, which includes waypoints, event marker icons, trails and routes.
 This lets you look back the way you came.
 Think of this data storage like the hard drive memory in a computer or a tape in a cassette tape recorder.
 You can save several different GPS data files, erase 'em and record new ones, over and over again.
-Like any computer file, these GPS Data Files (file format .usr) can be shared between other Lowrance GPS or sonar/GPS units and even personal computers.
+Like any computer file, these GPS Data Files (file format .usr) can be shared between other Lowrance GPS or sonar/GPS units and even personal computer.

 Your unit has one more thing in common with a personal computer.
 Just as computers have a floppy disk drive for storing and exchanging files, this unit has a slot for an MMC (MultiMedia Card) or SDC (Secure Digital card) flash memory card.
-These solid-state memory devices are about the size of a postage stamp, but can hold data ranging from 8 MB to 256 MB in size.
+These solid-state memory devices are about the size of a postage stamp, but can hold data ranging from 8 MB to 1 GB in size.
 (Compare that to a floppy disk's 1.44 MB capacity!)
 The unit uses all that MMC space for two key GPS purposes.
-(The MMC is also used to record sonar logs...see page 6.)
+(The MMC is also used to record sonar logs.
+See page 6.)

 First, you can backup your onboard GPS Data Files by copying them to the MMC.
 Since the MMC is removable (like a floppy disk or a cassette tape), you can store these GPS Data Files on a personal computer equipped with an MMC card reader.
 (Or store them on a pocketful of MMCs, if you don't have a computer.)
 Our MapCreate mapping software can save, edit or create its own GPS Data Files, which can be copied to the MMC and then loaded from the MMC into the unit's memory.
-(NOTE: No matter where they come from, GPS Data Files must be loaded from the MMC into memory before the unit can use them.)

 The other key GPS use for MMCs is storage of special high-detail, custom maps, which you can produce on your computer with our MapCreate software.
 These MapCreate custom maps contain much greater detail than the basic background map.
-These Custom Map Files (file format .lcm) can also be shared between other Lowrance GPS or sonar/GPS units and personal computers.
-(For example, the exact same

-MMC, custom map files and GPS data files can be used interchangeably between your gimbal-mounted LCX-104C and the hand-held iFINDER $^{\text{TM}}$ GPS receiver.)
+These $\it Custom Map Files$ (file format .lcm) can also be shared between other Lowrance GPS or sonar/GPS units and personal computers.
+(For example, the exact same MMC, custom map files and GPS data files can be used interchangeably between your gimbal-mounted unit and the hand-held iFINDER $^{\rm TM}$ GPS receiver.)